vahidfarajidev/notes-repo/CMSExperiences/upload_file_error_handling.md

 # Handling File Upload Validation and Detailed Errors in ASP.NET 4.8

-In older ASP.NET applications, it is common to return `500 Internal Server Error` for all file upload issues.
-This is not ideal because users cannot understand the reason for failure, and it mixes different error scenarios under a single status code.
+A common but flawed approach in older ASP.NET applications is to return `500 Internal Server Error` for all file upload issues.
+This is not recommended because it mixes different error scenarios under a single status code and does not inform the user about the specific problem.

-## The Old Approach (Problematic)

-Previously, all errors during file upload, such as invalid file types, oversized files, or duplicates, returned `500`.
+## Why Returning 500 for All Errors is a Wrong Approach

+Previously, developers often did something like this:

 ```csharp
 context.Response.StatusCode = 500;
 context.Response.Write("File is invalid or duplicate");
 ```

-This approach is not recommended because:
+This approach is problematic because:
-- `500` indicates a server problem, not a client-side validation error.
+- `500` indicates a server-side failure, but most file upload issues are client-side validation errors.
 - Users cannot distinguish between duplicate files, invalid files, or other errors.
+- It does not follow HTTP best practices for meaningful status codes.

 ## Updated Approach with Proper Error Codes

-We updated the code to use specific HTTP status codes and detailed messages:
+Instead of returning `500`, we now use:
 - **400 Bad Request**: For invalid file types or failed validation.
 - **409 Conflict**: For duplicate files.